aristoteleo/logging/README.md

 # logging

-Repository for dynamo style's logging functionalities
+Repository of logging functionalities for packages from Aristotle ecosystem.